yoyochen68/Ryan-Yoyo/docs/businessCard.md

 17. Change the logo, background, texts and the elemnts as same as the first page so both pages matches.
 ![secondpageBiz](https://github.com/yoyochen68/Ryan-Yoyo/blob/gh-pages/assets/images/BizCard/secondpageBizFinal.png?raw=true)

+After this instruction you should be able to create a Business Card easily.
+Now you know how to use the templates, editing/adjusting different elements and how to use your previous designs in a new project.